Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D23
+Well I had a lot of fun today with heroku again.
+Having decided not to use create-react-app for my react frontend build I was then left feeling a bit unsupported when I couldn't get Heroku to host any of my frontend.
+Hours of researching parcel documentation (replacement for webpacker) and eventually I fathomed out that the build was stored in dist and not build....
+Any, I do now have both the frontend and backend API on Heroku.
+It's spread across odd branches as Github has been misbehaving for hours today.
+I just need to fathom out tests, do something semi-fancy with my loading tables and then I should be good to go with this tech test.

+Tonight I have a meetup where we will build a neural network from scratch.

 ### R3D22
 I spent the day trying to catch up with the coursework from the Machine Learning course I started at the beginning of the week.
 I'm boiling my head with high speed visualisations of minimising the square of diffeneces.
 Everything is learned at 1.5x playback speed since Makers.